ygsharma/DL-Project-Restormer/README.md

 ```

-##Repository Structure
+## Repository Structure
 dataset/data_senoise.py contains code for cleaning and loading the training data.

-/script: Contains two files train_denoise.sh and test.sh.
+`/script`: Contains two files train_denoise.sh and test.sh.

--/script/train.sh: This file contains the code to run the model for training.
+-`/script/train.sh`: This file contains the code to run the model for training.

--/script/test.sh: This file contains the code to run the model for testing.
+-`/script/test.sh`: This file contains the code to run the model for testing.

-train/train_denoise.py: This file contains the code for training the model on SIDD dataset.
+`train/train_denoise.py`: This file contains the code for training the model on SIDD dataset.

-test/test_denoise.py: This file contains the code for testing the model on DND dataset.
+`test/test_denoise.py`: This file contains the code for testing the model on DND dataset.

-/warmup_scheduler: It contains the files which has code for creating different types of dynamic scheduler so that the learning should be stable.
+`/warmup_scheduler`: It contains the files which has code for creating different types of dynamic scheduler so that the learning should be stable.

-model.py: It contains the model architecture of the Neuran Network.
+`model.py`: It contains the model architecture of the Neuran Network.

-generate_pathches_SIDD.py: It contains the code for generating the image patches from the dataset for training and testing.
+`generate_pathches_SIDD.py`: It contains the code for generating the image patches from the dataset for training and testing.

-losses.py: It contains different types of losses that can be used for the neural network architecture.
+`losses.py`: It contains different types of losses that can be used for the neural network architecture.